← v0.6 spec

 Canonical source.
 This page is rendered from spec/envelope.md.
 The markdown file is the canonical authority.
 View raw: /protocol/v0.6/envelope.md.

 provenance/envelope.json carries the signatures that bind the capsule to one or more keys at one moment in time.
-The schema and signing procedure below replace the prior format's signing_hash construction.
+The schema and signing procedure below are the v0.6 cryptographic profile: they define the interoperable working model for this spec version, not a permanent prescription for every Capsule deployment.

 Schema